 Designing a Research Project: Biomedical Research Methodology

-In this 6 week core course you will
+This 6 week core course you will:

 - develop a critical understanding of research methodology as applied to modern biomedical research.